nycmeshnet/docs/content/firmware/ubiquiti.md

 8.7.11 (the latest) seems to be working and stable
 8.7.7 and 8.7.9 are good
 8.7.4 and 8.7.5 tend to crash
+8.7.5 has a TDMA bug which causes performance to fail after a few days.
 8.7.1 the management radio disconnects constantly

 Ubiquiti changed the signal to read 5db hotter in versions after 8.7.1, so a -50